botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-command-examples.md

 {{- end }}
 ```

-`$k` is the index for arrays / cslices (starting at 0) or the key for maps and sdicts, while `$v` is the current word in your input that you are on.  is the current word in your input that you are on.&#x20;
+`$k` is the index for arrays / cslices (starting at 0) or the key for maps and sdicts, while `$v` is the current word in your input that you are on.

-Range will work on any kind of slice/array. for example.
-If we wanted to look for all the entries in our database we can use range and index through them all in the following.
-Range will work on any kind of slice/array. for example.
-If we wanted to look for all the entries in our database we can use range and index through them all in the following.&#x20;
+Range will work on any kind of slice/array, so if we wanted to look for all the entries in our database we can use range and index through them all in the following.

 ```yag
 {{$lb := dbTopEntries "%" 100 0}}